Staars/MGC3130_for_tasmota/README.md

-a possible solution to cycle through the modes only with the sensor by double tapping the centre is using RULES: rule1 on Tele-MGC3130#DT_C do sensor91 0 endon
+a possible solution to cycle through the modes only with the sensor by double tapping the centre is using RULES: rule1 on Tele-MGC3130#DT_C do sensor91 0 endon or with a "long" touch of a second rule1 on Tele-MGC3130#TH_C > 20 do sensor91 0 endon

 ## CONSIDERATIONS:
 This is an extemely versatile sensor and the main problem is not to get it to work somehow in TASMOTA, but to make it usable in a sensible way.
 We can measure and publish all kinds of data in parallel, but this will likely end up in an unusable situation.